 Other journeys you may be interested in

 Kayaking is perhaps the best way to spot wildlife in the Yasuni National Park.
-You’ll travel downriver with no motor noise and at a relaxed pace along the Tiputini River, ideal for experiencing the tranquility and beauty of the park, and you’ll have plenty of additional opportunity to explore in your kayaks deep in the jungle during the tour.
-With luck, you might see pink river dolphins, giant otters, and tapirs crossing the river.
+You’ll travel downriver with no motor noise and at a relaxed pace along the Tiputini River, ideal for experiencing the tranquility and beauty of the park, you might see pink river dolphins, giant otters, and tapirs crossing the river.

 Yasuni National Park is arguably the most biologically diverse spot on Earth and a convergence point for three unique regions, the Equator, Andes Mountains, and the Amazon rainforest.
-The rainforest in Yasuni has various type of forest, this is the reason why there is such high count on bird species, approximately 590.
+This is the reason why there is such high count on bird species, approximately 590.

 The park is at the center of a small zone where amphibian, bird, mammal, and vascular plant diversity all reach their maximum levels within the western hemisphere.
-Moreover, the park breaks world records for local-scale (less than 100 km2) tree, amphibian, and bat species richness, and is one of the richest spots in the world for birds and mammals at local scales as well.
+The park breaks world records for local-scale (less than 100 km2) tree, amphibian, and bat species richness.